We have been in travel mode since April 2nd. We are making our way slowly up to Mystic Ct for our summer workamping assignment.

 During this trip, we have encountered 3 major GPS fails.
 I want to talk a little about each failure and then give our thoughts on the overall mapping issues.

 We have a commercial GPS for the truck and camper and a regular GPS for the bike.
 On the way from Georgia to Tennessee, the GPS randomly took us off the interstate and sent us on some local roads with traffic lights every 50 feet.
-It got us to the campground but it took much longer.
+It got us to KOA Sweetwater campground which is where we were staying but it took much longer.
 We have no idea why it routed us off the interstate.